 Call or visit your supplier.

-Occasionally you may want to latch the DRBi when pushing a manual wheelchair over rough terrain to prevent excessive movement, but remember to unlatch as soon as possible to prevent breakage of the DRBi .
+Occasionally you may want to latch the DRBi when pushing a manual wheelchair over rough terrain to prevent excessive movement, but remember to unlatch as soon as possible to prevent breakage of the DRBi and to allow the client to benefit from the dynamic feature.

-Education of the equipment and how and why it works is essential.
-A DRBi which is latched when not in transportation is a waste of money and is not helping the person in the wheelchair.
+Education about the equipment and how and why it works is essential.
+A DRBi which is latched when not in transportation is not allowing the client to benefit from the dynamic feature.

 The DRBi should be unlatched all the time, except when the wheelchair is being transported with the client in the chair.
 Remember to unlatch the back as soon as the wheelchair and client leave the vehicle.